sbmaruf/sbmaruf_website_source/content/publication/promptsource/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
+publication = "Arxiv-preprint"
-publication = "International Conference on Learning Representations" publication_short = "ICLR"
+publication_short = "Arxiv"

 # Abstract.
 abstract = "Large language models have recently been shown to attain reasonable zero-shot generalization on a diverse set of tasks.
 It has been hypothesized that this is a consequence of implicit multitask learning in language model training.
 Can zero-shot generalization instead be directly induced by explicit multitask learning?
 To test this question at scale, we develop a system for easily mapping general natural language tasks into a human-readable prompted form.
 We convert a large set of supervised datasets, each with multiple prompts using varying natural language.
 These prompted datasets allow for benchmarking the ability of a model to perform completely unseen tasks specified in natural language.
 We fine-tune a pretrained encoder-decoder model on this multitask mixture covering a wide variety of tasks.
 The model attains strong zero-shot performance on several standard datasets, often outperforming models 16x its size.
 Further, our approach attains strong performance on a subset of tasks from the BIG-Bench benchmark, outperforming models 6x its size.
 All prompts and trained models are available."

 # Summary.
 An optional shortened abstract.
-summary = "T0 shows zero-shot task generalization on English natural language prompts, outperforming GPT-3 on many tasks, while being 16x smaller!"
+summary = "Over 2,000 prompts for roughly 170 datasets are available through PromptSource framework."

 # Digital Object Identifier (DOI)
 doi = ""